Project-MONAI/tutorials/full_gpu_inference_pipeline/README.md

 conda create -n monai python=3.8 conda activate monai
 ```
-Since I'm using 21.12 NGC docker image, in which python 3.8 is used, I create a conda env of python3.8 for convenience.
+Since Triton 21.12 NGC docker image is used, in which python version is 3.8, we can create a conda env of python3.8 for convenience.
 You can also specify other python versions.
 If the python version you use is not equal to that of triton container's, please make sure you go through these extra [steps](https://github.com/triton-inference-server/python_backend#1-building-custom-python-backend-stub "steps").
 Before installing the packages in your conda environment, make sure that you have exported PYTHONNOUSERSITE environment variable:
 ```bash
 export PYTHONNOUSERSITE=True